icrm-org/icrm-new/bylaws/index.md

 4. A secret mailed ballot shall be carried out as follows:

-   The Chairman of the Nominating Committee shall prepare ballot forms listing each office for which an election is required, and the name, organisation and country of each candidate.
+   The Chair of the Nominating Committee shall prepare ballot forms listing each office for which an election is required, and the name, organisation and country of each candidate.
 These forms are then mailed to each delegate member at least two weeks before the date announced for the election.